 The bulk of this project was completed in 2014-15 as part of a 3-year plan which involved scanning historic hard copy files and files kept on Microfiche.
 Prior to this, planning files were stored in 3 separate office location (Caernarfon, Pwllheli and Dolgellau) but remaining hard copy files are now all stored in the Pwllheli Office where the Planning Service is administered.
 Completion of the project was reliant on the complete in-house scanning of hard copy files covering the period 2007-12 (planning application, plans and decision notices are all in the back office system), which has not been possible due to the lack of staff resources.
 Furthermore, the Service still retains 5 years' worth of the recent hard copy files which are stored in the administrative office in Pwllheli, with all information on hard copy also stored electronically in the back office system.
 The Service is now looking at taking this work one step further with the intention of further reducing the numbers of hard copy files that a stored.
 This will require a decision on what to do with the 2007-12 files and the 5-year worth of most recent hard copy files.
 The Service undertook a review of the current back office systems used for planning and public protection in 2017/18 with a view to rationalise and have a single system to meet the needs of the Service.
-It is intended to tender for proposal on Sell to Wales before the end of November 2018.
+At present, the Service is working towards transferring to the new system (Tascomi) early November 2019.